-The required courses for the three options are listed below.
-In addition to the required courses, English majors pursuing Option A or Option B must complete 15 hours of electives.
-Those completing Option C, English with an emphasis in Creative Writing, do not have to take those 15 hours of electives.
+The required courses for the four options are listed below.
+In addition to the required courses, English majors pursuing Option A, B, or D must complete 18 hours of electives.
+Those completing Option C, English with an emphasis in Creative Writing, must complete 18 hours of the required creative writing courses and one English elective.
+English majors pursuing Option B must complete 36 hours of Secondary Education requirements as well as one English elective.
 English electives include any English courses not part of the list of required courses for that student's major, and SPE 201, 202, and 203.
 SPE 202 is not to be taken more than twice for major credit without the approval of the English department chair.